 Consider some of these options for risk identification and management:

 The easiest way to reduce the impact of a risk is to eliminate it altogether.
 If you encounter a risk related to the co-op’s operations, consider whether changing a process or procedure could eliminate the risk to the co-op.
 For example, to avoid the risk of the co-op’s delivery drivers getting in an accident, consider contracting a trucking company to deliver goods; this will remove the risk from the co-op.

 If a risk is unavoidable, there may be strategies the co-op can use to reduce the likelihood of it occurring — or to lessen the impact it has if it does occur.
 This might involve providing education for staff and volunteers, implementing safety procedures, developing oversight systems to control important decisions or procedures, and hiring staff or contractors that can help reduce risks (e.g. a safety officer).
 For example, to reduce the risk of losing important data due to hard drive damage, consider backing up data or housing printed files in off-site locations/servers.

-Download a Risk Assessment Activity from the right hand side of this page.
+Download a Risk Assessment Activity from the right hand side of this page to aid in your business’s risk identification and management.
 This handy assessment tool can help guide your board or Finance, Audit, and Risk Committee through a risk assessment activity.

 Enjoy this tool on risk identification and management?
 Then you’ll enjoy our tool on legal risks for co-op start-ups.Was this useful?